 Initially, the project set out to refurbish an existing building at Sally Mugabe Children’s Hospital into an operating theatre dedicated to Ear, Nose and Throat related surgeries.
 The project budget was also approved with the refurbishment in mind.
 However, due to changes in administration at the hospital, the room was no longer available for use by Wizear and instead, vacant land was identified for the theatre and this now required construction from the ground up.
 As a result, there was a significant increase in the cost implication as the scope of work changed from being refurbishment of an existing building to being a full-on construction project.
 The change in scope was approved within the project and additional funding was provided for the construction.

 There was provision within the project for Wizear to attend regional and international conferences that pertain to Ear and hearing health care.
 The provision would carter for two representatives per trip twice a year.
 However, due to Covid –19 induced travel restrictions, these conferences were cancelled in the first and second year of the project.
-In 2022 when the pandemic had passed, Wizear was granted the opportunity through the International Federation Of Otorhinolaryngology Societies (IFOS) host a World Course on Hearing.
+In 2022 when the pandemic had passed, Wizear was granted the opportunity through the International Federation of Otorhinolaryngology Societies (IFOS) to host a World Course on Hearing.
 A request was then made and approved to utilise the funds initially meant for travel, lodging and flights to attend regional conferences for use in hosting an international conference.
 The same was done again in 2023 and the costs were contained within the same budget.
 The result was more people being able to attend the conference than what the initial plan had provisioned for.

 Achievement of objectives and impact matrix